 Does Low-T Therapy Really Work?

 There is controversy in the medical community as to how well these treatments work.
-Low testosterone therapy can be taken through injections, oral pills/tablets, patches, or topical gels (sometimes rubbed on the gums, inner check, or in the armpits similar to an antiperspirant).
+Low testosterone therapy can be taken through injections, oral pills/tablets, patches, or topical gels (sometimes rubbed on the gums, inner cheek, or in the armpits similar to an antiperspirant).

 Testosterone levels naturally decline with age.
 However, the numerous commercials advertising Low-T therapy are encouraging men to seek general lifestyle treatments for their hormone problems.
 Many doctors feel that Low-T is a primarily made-up condition.
 The advertising seeks to appeal to men who are experiencing a drop in energy or sex drive, leading men to believe they are suffering a disease.